 Discuss these questions with your partner.
 Write your answers in the space provided.

-- 1. Most often, are major trading partners nearby or far from one another?
-Why? - 1.
-Most often, are major trading partners nearby or far away from one another (nearby) Why?
-(The less distance between the countries, the easier and less expensive it is to trade.) - 2.
-Why don't the people in a country produce all goods and services they want?
+1. Most often, are major trading partners nearby or far away from one another (nearby) Why?
+(The less distance between the countries, the easier and less expensive it is to trade.)